Missing one or more menstrual periods is defined as amenorrhea.

 - Androgen sensitivity syndrome (leads to high levels of testosterone)

-- Hormonal issues due to problems with the hypothalamus or the pituitary gland
+- Hormonal issues: These can be due to problems with the hypothalamus or the pituitary gland

 - Pregnancy